coverclock/com-diag-diminuto/README.md

 Libc="ldd (Debian GLIBC 2.19-18+deb8u10) 2.19"
 Make="GNU Make 4.0"

+# Bash Sourcing Files

+* setup - defines and exports shell variables like PATH and LD_LIBRARY_PATH into the environment.
+* diminuto = defines shell variables like Arch, Release, Revision, and Vintage into the current shell.

 # Features

 * alarm - receive and check for a SIGALRM signal.